Scroll down for my full collection of handouts, or click on one of these links to go to a specific section:

 - Stranger Danger vs. Tricky People: how to reduce your child’s risk of being lost, abducted, or experiencing sexual abuse. long version, short version.

-Screen Time.
-I made three versions of the handout – same content, just different levels of detail: 6 pages with data and citations, 4 pages includes discussion of benefits and risks and 2 page quick summary of dos and don’ts
+I made three versions of one handout – same content, just different levels of detail: 6 pages with data and citations, 4 pages includes discussion of benefits and risks and 2 page quick summary of dos and don’ts

 Sleep and Daily Schedule: